 My research project was focused on the interplay among chemical, electronic and magnetic properties of ferrite nanoparticles with a particular interest in the role played by the surface spins.

 During my PhD I focused on the research of magnetic properties of nanostructured materials.
 I have a background in nano- and micro-fabrication techniques (EBL, FIB, photolithography), as well as in magnetic characterization techniques, such as MOKE, Kerr microscopy, XPEEM and XMCD.
 My actual field of research also includes in-operando experiments to investigate the properties of materials either under electric and magnetic fields or in near ambient conditions.

-My research activity is concentrated on the study of the dynamical properties of magnetic hetero structures.
+My research activity was concentrated on the study of the dynamical properties of magnetic hetero structures.
 In particular, I investigate the ultrafast dynamics of magnetization in metallic thin films under optical excitation.
-With this aim, I am currently working at the development of an apparatus for measurement of time and spin resolved photoemission, that would allow to explore the dynamical behavior of the elementary magnetic momenta, the electrons’ spins.
+With this aim, I worked at the development of an apparatus for measurement of time and spin resolved photoemission, that would allow to explore the dynamical behavior of the elementary magnetic momenta, the electrons’ spins.

 My PhD project was devoted to the study of interplay between structural, dynamical and ferroelectric interfacial properties in multiferroic heterostructures.
 This work concerned both synthesis of multilayered systems, in the MBE Cluster Growth at the APE beamline, and characterisation with soft X-rays synchrotron light, at the APE High-Energy end station.
 Of particular interest on these kind of systems are in-operando measurements, in which spectroscopy signals are collected while applying external electric/magnetic fields.